-- Get it together.
-Once you get to camp, the first thing you should do is gather up all foodstuffs.
-Foodstuffs include the following: food (duh), cookware, trash, and anything that has an odor.
-That includes gum, suntan lotion, and pretty much any toiletry items.
-Just because you wouldn’t eat toothpaste, that doesn’t mean a bear wouldn’t be curious about your Tom’s Peppermint all natural, flouride-free toothpaste desert snack.
+- Get it together: Once you get to camp, the first thing you should do is gather up all foodstuffs.
+That includes food (duh), cookware, trash, and anything that has an odor, such as gum, suntan lotion, and pretty much any toiletry items.
+Just because you wouldn’t eat toothpaste, that doesn’t mean a bear wouldn’t be curious about your Tom’s all-natural, fluoride-free peppermint toothpaste dessert snack.
 Anytime food is not being prepped or consumed, it should be hanging up high.

-- Choose your limb.
-Some back-country campsites actually have food storage structures built to easily hang food from — think of a skinny/tall soccer goal.
+- Choose your limb: Some backcountry campsites actually have food storage structures built to easily hang food from — think of a tall, skinny soccer goal.
 Others don’t.
-What’s important is that you find a sturdy, horizontal limb to suspend your food from, one that provides at least 4 feet of clearance from any tree trunk or another ledge that a bear can reach from.
+What’s important is that you find a sturdy, horizontal limb to suspend your food from, one that provides at least 4 feet of clearance from any tree trunk or other ledge that a bear can reach from.
 Choose a limb that is tall enough to give your bag a minimum of 10 feet of clearance from the ground — shoot for 12 feet — once it is hung.
 Also, choose a limb that is not directly next to your tent!

-- Toss that rope.
-If you’re anything like me, you’ll wrap one end of your rope into a small, crumpled ball and try to throw it over your limb.
-This might work on your first try…or leave you frustrated on your 10th try.
-A second method is tying the end of your rope around a heavier object (e.x. rock, piece of durable gear) and using the weight of the object to easily toss your rope over your limb of choice.
+- Toss that rope: If you’re anything like me, you’ll wrap one end of your rope into a small, crumpled ball and try to throw it over your limb.
+This might work on your first try … or leave you frustrated on your 10th try.
+A second method is tying the end of your rope around a heavier object (e.g., a rock or a piece of durable gear) and using the weight of the object to easily toss your rope over your limb of choice.

-- Hoist your bag.
-Securely tie your bag to one end of the rope, hoist the bag up at least 10 feet high, then tie the other end of the rope to the nearby tree trunk or food storage structure.
-Consider using a bowline knot at each end as it’s a simple, weight bearing knot that is easy to untie.
+- Hoist your bag: Securely tie your bag to one end of the rope, hoist the bag up at least 10 feet high, then tie the other end of the rope to the nearby tree trunk or food storage structure.
+Consider using a bowline knot at each end as it’s a simple, weight-bearing knot that is easy to untie.
 Here is where the optional carabiner comes in!
 If you’re planning on hoisting and using your bear bag multiple times a day or for days on end, it’s a pain in the bear bag to have to repeatedly tie and untie knots.
-Instead, you can tie one end of your rope to a carabiner, which will easily clip and unclip to your bear bag!
+Instead, you can tie one end of your rope to a carabiner, which will easily clip to and unclip from your bear bag!

-- Rest in peace.
-Without any food items in or around your tent and the knowledge that anything a bear might want to eat is hanging out of reach, you can lay your head to rest knowing that your risk of a bear encounter has been minimized.
+- Relax and enjoy: Without any food items in or around your tent and the knowledge that anything a bear might want to eat is hanging out of reach, you can lay your head to rest knowing that your risk of a bear encounter has been minimized.
 Now fluff your small camping pillow, give your handy bear spray canister a kiss, and snuggle up for a wonderful night under the stars.
-You’re camping!
+Now you’re camping!

 Now that you have the knowledge and tools to successfully hang your bear bag high, make sure you have everything else you’ll need to be safe and comfortable in the backcountry.
-For your ease, The Manual put together the Ultimate Summer Camping Packing List to outline any items you might need.
-Have fun out there and remember — if you respect wildlife, wildlife will respect you… and bears-like-honey-so-don’t-bring-any-honey-you-seriously-shouldn’t-need-honey-get-it-out-of-your-backpack-come-on-I-know-you-like-tea-but-maybe-this-time-you-can-forgo-honey-or-try-coffee-please-ok-fine-but-it’s-going-in-your-backpack-and-if-it-leaks-you’ll-get-ants-this-is-how-we-get-ants.
-Have fun out there!
+For your ease, The Manual put together a backpacking checklist to outline any items you might need on your trip.
+Have fun out there, and remember — if you respect wildlife, wildlife will respect you.